simonmcc/stack-kicker/README.md

 text/part-handler  | #part-handler
 text/cloud-boothook | #cloud-boothook

+Can be replaced with any filename that complies with cloud-init.
+If the filename supplied ends in '.erb', it will be processed with ERB.
+See [ERB Templates](id:erbtemplates) for details on available data.

 #### :data_dir
 data_dir is a hook into the optional :cloud_config_yaml template (lib/cloud-config-w-ephemeral.yaml), which formats & mounts ephemeral0 early in the boot process, allowing it to be used during the rest of the cloud-init. ephemeral0 is mounted as /mnt & then bind mounted to #{data_dir}